techqueria/website/content/join/volunteer.md

 ---
 title: "Become a Volunteer"
-description: "If you are interested in supporting Techqueria as an individual, one great way to help out is by volunteering your time."
+description: "If you are interested in supporting Techqueria as an individual, one great way to help out is by volunteering your time. 💛"
 image: "/assets/img/support-us/volunteer.jpg"
 toc: true
 noTimeEstimate: true